naholyr/node-npm-metadata-mirror/README.md

 npm-metadata-mirror [options]
 ```

 Options are all the available options passed to `mirror` function.
-Except for the `store` option, as it's the initialization of an object:

-* `--couch.host` host name of the CouchDB instance, default is "isaacs.iriscouch.com".
-* `--couch.db` db name of the CouchDB instance, default is "registry".
-* `--couch.port` host name of the CouchDB instance, default is 80.
-* `--store.engine` the standard engine used, can be "Memory" or "Redis", default is "Redis".
-* `--store.module` the engine class will be loaded from this module, instead of default `mirror.store`.
-* `--store.options` the options passed to the engine constructor.
+See the next section "Options" for a comprehensive list of all available options.

 Example: